 Is the Demand for Solar Energy Still Growing?

 Unless you’ve been living under a rock, you’re probably aware that the demand for solar energy has been increasing steadily and, with the incentives created by recent legislation, is poised for explosive growth.
-One sure benchmark for growing demand for solar power is the increasing popularity of solar bonds as an investment vehicle.
+One sure benchmark for growing demand for solar power in the residential market is the increasing popularity of solar bonds as an investment vehicle.

 These are financial securities, debt instruments, backed by loans made by financing companies—not to be confused with solar surety bonds (more on those in a minute).
 Investors are buying up solar bonds because they view the growth of the solar energy industry as an attractive investment opportunity with excellent potential for profit.

 For a long time, demand for solar energy was primarily the result of concerns about the environmental impact of emissions from burning fossil fuels.
 Now, there also are substantial financial incentives for moving toward electricity generated from renewable energy sources, with solar power significantly outpacing wind and geothermal energy in the residential market.
 The Inflation Reduction Act of 2022 establishes subsidies and tax credits for purchasing electric vehicles as well as home heating and cooling systems and appliances that run on electricity.
 There are many incentives for companies in the solar industry right now.

 The increased household demand for electricity and the many financial incentives for using energy from renewable sources are, quite understandably, fueling the growth of the demand for solar energy, and a corresponding surge in the construction of solar generating facilities.

 Risks Associated with Ownership of a Solar Energy Generating System